fcrozat/home-assistant-on-MicroOS/README.md

 * uncomment ExecStartPre in home-assistant.container
 * reboot (if you had to install bluez) or systemctl daemon-reload
 * systemctl restart home-assistant

+# Matter support

+If you want to integrate Matter in HA, do the following:
+* cp matter.container /etc/containers/systemd
+* systemctl daemon-reload
+* systemctl start matter
+* add Matter integration in HA (use the default settings)
+*